hyvip-ai/abcx-task/README.md

 !["cards"](https://i.ibb.co/VtFjBnT/image.png 'cards')

-As we can see here this page has the routing of `\cards` which contains two cards with content _A_ and _B_, upon click any one of this we will redirected to the details page where it will show which card is selected.
+As we can see here this page has the routing of `/cards` which contains two cards with content _A_ and _B_, upon click any one of this we will redirected to the details page where it will show which card is selected.

 ## step 3 - card detail